EpicOrange/riichi_advanced/documentation/documentation_json.md

 - `"shimocha_last_discard"`: selects the last discard made by the player right of the current player.
 - `"toimen_last_discard"`: selects the last discard made by the player across the current player.
 - `"kamicha_last_discard"`: selects the last discard made by the player left of the current player.
-- `"shimocha_calls"`: selects selects the calls made by the player right of the current player.
+- `"shimocha_calls"`: selects the calls made by the player right of the current player.
-- `"toimen_calls"`: selects selects the calls made by the player across the current player.
+- `"toimen_calls"`: selects the calls made by the player across the current player.
-- `"kamicha_calls"`: selects selects the calls made by the player left of the current player.
+- `"kamicha_calls"`: selects the calls made by the player left of the current player.
 - `"called_tile"`: selects the tiles called (only valid if the context contains `"called_tile"`, like in call button actions).
 For flower calls, this is empty.
 - `"call_choice"`: selects the tiles called with (only valid if the context contains `"call_choice"`, like in call button actions).
 For flower calls, this is the flower.
 - `"tile"`: selects the current tile (only valid if the context contains `"tile"`, like in `"play_effects"`).
 - `"all_ponds"`: selects every player's pond. (basically treats this as a big hand to match on)
+- `"other_ponds"`: selects all other players' ponds. (basically treats this as a big hand to match on)
 - `"all_calls"`: selects every player's calls.
 - `"all_call_tiles"`: selects every player's call's tiles. (basically treats this as a big hand to match on)
 - `"revealed_tiles"`: selects revealed tiles, i.e. the tiles that appear on top of the game (like dora indicators)